fixie-ai/fixie-sdk-js/docs/langchain.md

 ## Getting Started

-First, you'll make to make sure you have installed the Fixie CLI and have authenticated to Fixie (these are necessary for deploying to Fixie):
+First, you'll make sure you have installed the Fixie CLI and have authenticated to Fixie (these are necessary for deploying to Fixie):

 1. Install Fixie on your machine: `pip install fixieai`
 1. Create an account and link your command line to it: `fixie auth`